-The California brain injury attorneys of Nadrich and Cohen have successfully proven, on multiple occasions, many closed-head injury cases which are in reality mild traumatic brain injury cases.
+The California brain injury attorneys of Nadrich & Cohen Accident Injury Lawyers have successfully proven, on multiple occasions, many closed-head injury cases which are in reality mild traumatic brain injury cases.
 Most of our mild brain injury cases involve no initial diagnosis of a brain injury and no documented loss of consciousness.

 Our California brain injury attorneys can prove that a permanent brain injury can and did occur from any time period of a loss of consciousness no matter how short resulting in the lack of memory of the event of the accident, or cognitive neurological deficits.

 As California brain injury lawyers, we have shown permanent brain injuries when our clients have suffered the following: headaches of a different severity, speech problems, the inability to understand critical thinking as before, lack of concentration, impaired memory, loss of temper, fatigue and muscle and joint pain, abnormal sleep patterns, different sense of smell or ability to taste food as before, increased depression, inability to organize as before, problems of balance and dexterity and literally becoming claustrophobic and anti-social.